3 Things You Should Know Before Relocating Air Conditioner Unit

 Contact HunterCON today!

-It is important to remember that your air conditioning unit will only be covered by its warranty while it remains in its original location.
+It is important to remember that your air con unit will only be covered by its warranty while it remains in its original location.
 In most cases, after you have moved your AC unit, your warranty will be lost, even if it was handled by a professional.

-Whether for a short or long-term move, relocating your air conditioner is a tricky and time consuming process.
+Whether for a short or long-term move, relocating air conditioner is a tricky and time consuming process.
 At HunterCON we guarantee that we will get the job done as quickly and reliably as possible.

 HunterCON is a fully licensed electrical and air con specialists located in Sydney, servicing the greater metropolitan area, including the Eastern Suburbs, Lower North Shore and South West.